Aberdeen, Scotland, United Kingdom: What to pack, what to wear, and when to go [2024]

 • Voltage adapter

-A plug adapter that supports outlet types G. Be sure to find the right type.
-The majority of adapters for sale now are just plugs and expect your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most locations.
+A plug adapter that supports outlet types G. Be careful to pick the necessary kind.
+A lot of adapters on sale are simply plug changers and expect your electronics to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most areas.

 • Airplane phone mount